 Family factors can greatly influence a person's chances of developing cancer.
 In certain families, cancers are associated with gene mutations that are passed from parent to child.
 These uncommon genetic syndromes are responsible for 510 percent of colorectal cancer cases.
 One example is Lynch syndrome, which can significantly increase a person's likelihood of developing not just colorectal cancers, but endometrial, ovarian and stomach cancers.

 In other families, colorectal cancer may be present without any gene mutations.
 Jonas, Sr., confirmed that his sons have undergone DNA screenings for genetic cancer markers, but revealed they appear to be in the clear.

 Genetic testing for colorectal cancers is only recommended for certain candidates.
 Your physician will review your family- and medical history with you to help you decide whether to pursue genetic testing or early screening.

 Colonoscopy, a painless procedure that is typically performed while the patient is under anesthesia, is the most common screening tool for colorectal cancer.
 Using a tiny camera to inspect the colon, this method can detect precancerous polyps before they develop into something more serious.

 Routine colonoscopies are usually recommended beginning at age 50, but certain risk factors including a family history of colorectal cancer or a personal history of inflammatory bowel disease may prompt your physician to recommend them earlier (or more frequently).
-Rest assured: thats not as bad as it sounds.
+Rest assured: that's not as bad as it sounds.

-Florida Hospital offers a range of other accurate, accessible and comfortable preventative screening tools, including flexible sigmoidoscopy, barium enema and imaging studies.
+AdventHealth offers a range of other accurate, accessible and comfortable preventative screening tools, including flexible sigmoidoscopy, barium enema and imaging studies.
 Taking your age, symptoms and risk factors into account, your physician or specialist will work with you to decide which procedure is the best fit.

 For more information or to schedule an appointment for a screening visit our website.